wsamuelsson/optimal-stryktips-betting/README.md

-# Optimal betting in Stryktipset
+# Finding optimal bets in a "Stryktipset" betting pool

 ## Paper
 This implementation builds on the Clair, Letscher paper [1].
 What is new in this implementation is the use of: